 Gas development in the Utica shale formation, which extends farther north than Marcellus, is also possible.
-We expect gas development to occur much slower in NY due to the regulatory climate and price of natural gas.
-Be that as it may, NY holds a tremendous amount of gas resources and future development will probably occur at a slower but still extensive pace.
-Sufficient credits need to be available to meet gas development potential.
+NY holds a tremendous amount of gas resources and future development may occur, though we expect gas development to occur much slower in NY due to the regulatory climate and price of natural gas.
+Sufficient credits need to be available to meet gas development potential, especially the ancillary projects that still may be implemented such as pipeline construction and/or replacement.